-are multiplicative, and $K$ hence is an abstract Koszul complex over $(X', \cO_{X'})$.
+are multiplicative, and hence $K$ is an abstract Koszul complex over $(X', \cO_{X'})$.

-More generally, if $f\colon (X, \mathscr{M}_X)\to (S, \mathscr{M}_S)$ is a morphism of fine log schemes over $\mathbf{F}_p$ which is smooth and of Cartier type, then the log de Rham complex $F_{X/S,*}\Omega^\bullet_{(X, \mathscr{M}_X)/(S, \mathscr{M}_S)}$ is an abstract Koszul complex \cite[Theorem~4.12]{Kato}. \end{example}
+More generally, if $f\colon (X, \cal{M}_X)\to (S, \cal{M}_S)$ is a morphism of fine log schemes over $\mathbf{F}_p$ which is smooth and of Cartier type, then the log de Rham complex $F_{X/S,*}\Omega^\bullet_{(X, \cal{M}_X)/(S, \cal{M}_S)}$ is an abstract Koszul complex \cite[Theorem~4.12]{Kato}. \end{example}

 \begin{example}[{Nearby cycle complexes, see e.g.\ \cite[\S 2]{Steenbrink}}] Let $X$ be a complex manifold and let $D = \bigcup D_\alpha$ be a divisor with simple normal crossings on $X$.
-Let $j\colon U=X\setminus D \hookrightarrow X$ be the complementary closed immersion, and let $K = Rj_* \mathbf{Q}_U$.
+Let $j\colon U=X\setminus D \hookrightarrow X$ be the complementary open immersion, and let $K = Rj_* \mathbf{Q}_U$.
 Since we are working with rational coefficients, we can find a cdga model for $K$ (e.g.\ \cite[Part~II, Corollary~1.5]{KrizMay}).
 The purity theorem implies that

 and hence any cdga model of $K$ is an abstract Koszul complex over $(X, \mathbf{Q}_X)$.
-Moreover, one has a quasi-isomorphism \cite[Lemma~2.7]{Steenbrink} (see also \cite[\S 4]{AchingerOgus})
+Moreover, one has an isomorphism in the derived category \cite[Lemma~2.7]{Steenbrink} (see also \cite[\S 4]{AchingerOgus})

-where $\mathscr{M}^{\rm gp}$ is the sheaf of meromorphic functions without zeros or poles on $U$.
+where $\cal{M}^{\rm gp}$ is the sheaf of meromorphic functions without zeros or poles on $U$.
 Variants of this contruction exist for the nearby cycle complexes $R\Psi \mathbf{Q}$ for a semistable degeneration over a disc, and there exist analogs in $\ell$-adic \'etale cohomology. \end{example}